savaslabs/savaslabs.github.io/_posts/2015-08-21-sassy-drupal-theming-part-1.md

 summary: A step-by-step tutorial on setting up Bourbon and Neat and compiling it all with Compass.
 drupal_planet_summary: |
   When Savas Labs built a custom Drupal 8 theme, we needed to include a grid framework and chose Bourbon's Neat for its ease of use, its light weight, and the library of useful Sass mixins provided by Bourbon.
 In this post I detail how to set all of this up and use Compass to compile SCSS.
+disclaimer: This post details the use of the Bourbon mixin library version 4*, but Bourbon is in the process of updating to major version 5.
+The new version includes significant changes and some of the mixins in this post will no longer exist.
+[See this GitHub thread](https://github.com/thoughtbot/bourbon/issues/702) for more information.
 ---

 Recently Savas Labs [built a custom Drupal 8 theme](/2015/06/10/d8-theming-basics.html) using Bourbon for mixins and Neat as our grid framework, applying our favorite parts of SMACSS principles and focusing on creating organized, maintainable code.
 The result?
 Fast, easy coding and a relatively lightweight theme.